solbero/guide-kodi-lutris/GUIDE.md

 cp -r lutris-kodi-addon-master/* .kodi/addons/script.lutris/
 ```

 You also need to tell the Kodi Lutris add-on the path to the `lutris` executable.
-Instead of doing this through the add-on’s settings dialogue in Kodi, you can edit the addon’s `settings.xml` with [sed](https://en.wikipedia.org/wiki/Sed) in the terminal.
+Instead of doing this through the add-on’s settings dialogue in Kodi, you can edit the add-on’s `settings.xml` with [sed](https://en.wikipedia.org/wiki/Sed) in the terminal.

 ```sh
 sed -i "s#value=\"lutris\"#value=\"/usr/bin/lutris\"#" .kodi/addons/script.lutris/resources/settings.xml